thetribeio/html-to-pdf/README.md

 server will start on port `3000`.

-You then will be able to make a `POST` request to `localhost:3000` with HTML data and the response will generate a pdf for you.
+You then will be able to make a `POST` request to `localhost:3000` with HTML data and the response will generate a PDF for you.